vivek-shaw-02/Git/Readme.txt

 if we did some dirt piece of code and now we no more want it instead of deleting it one by one , we can restore it or you can say restore last version of of the file .

+11. `git restore --staged <file>` --> it remove file changes from the staging area to working area.

+12. `git diff commit1 commit2 ` --> gives the difference of all files changes between two commits .

+13.  ` git commit -m "<your message>" --> if we wnat to avoid opening a text editor like vim to add commit message we can use this foolowing command .

+14. `git remote` -> list down all the remote connections names

+`Remote Connections` -> it helps you to link two git repository  for uploading and downloading changes

+15 ` git remote add <name of your remote><link of remote> ` -> this command help us to add a new link to the remote repo and give a name to it

+16. 'git remote rm < name of remote > ` -> this command delets a remote connection .

+17. `git remote rename <oldname> <newname> ` -> this command renames the remot repo